ArcNLET-Py/ArcNLET-Py/README.md

 ## Disclaimer

-While ArcNLET-Py is designed to provide a practical and computationally efficient tool for nutrient load assessment, it inevitably makes assumptions and simplifications that may not hold true in all hydro- or bio-geochemical settings.
+While ArcNLET-Py is designed to provide a practical and computationally efficient tool for nutrient load assessment, it inevitably makes assumptions and simplifications that may not hold true in all hydro-geological or bio-geochemical settings.
 Users should therefore be cautious when applying the model.
 The details are provided in the [Simplications and Assumptions](#simplifications-and-assumptions) section.

 ## ArcNLET Assistant